-In February 2011, the Port entered into an agreement with the Department of Defense to acquire 48 acres of undeveloped land for fair market value of \$10,305,000.
-In exchange, the Port has committed to provide a permanent access road connecting Joint Base Elmendorf-Richardson to the Port and to accept responsibility for the environmental condition of the transferred land, this obligation is reflected on the Port's Statements of Net Position as a noncurrent liability totaling \$1,844,401 at December 31, 2013.
+In February 2012, the Port entered into an agreement with the Department of Defense to acquire 48 acres of undeveloped land (Tract J) for fair market value of \$10,305,000.
+In exchange, the Port has committed to provide a permanent access road connecting Joint Base Elmendorf-Richardson to the Port and to accept responsibility for the environmental condition of the transferred land, this obligation is reflected on the Port's Statement of Net Position as a non-current liability totaling \$1,842,013 at December 31, 2014.
 In 2011, the Port recognized a capital contribution in the amount of \$8,425,612.
+See Note 8 for a description of environmental issues affecting this land.